BackyardOGT/MLP-CW2/README.md

 #### Higher priority

 * ? - Try hparams, esp. buffer and batch size, LR, try param noise?
-* O - try passing mask also as input
+* O - update notes that mask now input as an input too
 * O - am thinking it needs to learn based on the latest opponent
         try DQN with smaller buffer size?
         try PPO?